 Saddleback College provides free, non-credit, open-entry HSE classes.
 Apply and register anytime throughout the semester!

-Exam preparation through Saddleback College includes free classes offered in the subjects that you will be tested on the official exam: Math, Science, Social Studies, and Language Arts (Reading & Writing).
+The Adult Education program provides High School Equivalency (HSE) exam preparation through free classes offered in the 5 subjects that you will be tested on the official state exam: Math, Science, Social Studies, and Language Arts (Reading & Writing).
 These classes are offered in both English and Spanish.
 We also provide free placement and practice tests to assess student readiness for official testing.

 Are you ready to begin the journey to earn your HSE Certificate?
 Follow these 5 steps to success!

 Create Assessment ID (Click here)

 NOTE: New Student Only.
 Returning students can proceed to Step 2.

 The assessment number (also known as an ASAP ID number) is needed when you attend your High School Equivalency Orientation and is used for your initial practice test in reading and math.
 Returning students who already have an ASAP ID number can go directly to step 2.